hamedmoosaei/WorldOfTransactions/README.md

 World of Transactions is a sample swift app that has a list of transactions with the ability to filter the list.

-This is a practice for using RxSwift in a MVVM project.
+This is a practice for using RxSwift in an MVVM project.